 Capita added Carbon Fiber beams to the nose of the Neo Slasher.
-With this design the board feels flunky on the skin track, especially while doing kick turns.
+With this design, the board feels clunky on the skin track, especially while doing kick turns.
 If you’re going out on short tours the added weight in the nose is manageable.
-Anything over a few hours and you will surely want a different board under foot.
+Anything over a few hours and you will surely want a different board underfoot.

-When it comes to putting the board back together Capita is using hardware from Union which I believe comes from the European brand Plum.
-For those of you based in North America the nose and tail clips will take a little getting used to and may be tough to operate with your gloves on.
+When it comes to putting the board back together Capita is using hardware from Union.
+The nose and tail clips will take a little getting used to and maybe tough to operate with a pair of snowboard gloves on.

 The only downside I see here is a noticeable gap between the board.